Miami Kickers

 The Miami Kickers were an American women's soccer team based in the Miami metropolitan area.
 Founded in 2005, the team played in the Women's Premier Soccer League (WPSL) from 2006 to 2010.
 They played their home games in the stadium on the campus of American Heritage School in Plantation, Florida, 26 miles north of downtown Miami.

 The team was founded in 2005, and in 2006 joined the WPSL, on the second tier of women's soccer in the United States and Canada.
-They were previously known Fort Lauderdale Fusion.
+They were previously known as the Fort Lauderdale Fusion.
 They spent five seasons in the WPSL, but are not on the league's lists for 2011.
 The club's colors were white and royal blue.